Clients¶

 In the offline clients section, you can click Delete All at the top right to delete all offline clients.

-If you want to remove specific client, click the three-dot icon in the Action column, and in the popped-up menu, click Remove Client.
+If you want to remove specific client, click the three-dot icon in the Action column, and in the drop-down menu, click Remove Client.

 Still have questions?
 Visit our Community Forum or Contact us.